Skip to content

 Understanding 301 Redirect

-301 Redirect in SEO Agency: 301 Redirect is a permanent server instruction that automatically sends visitors and—visual guide
+301 Redirect in SEO Company: 301 Redirect is a permanent server instruction that automatically sends visitors and—visual guide

-301 Redirect is a server response code that tells browsers and search engines a webpage has permanently moved to a new location.
-When a user or bot requests the old URL, the server responds with a 301 status and automatically forwards them to the new URL.
-This process happens instantly.
-So visitors typically don’t see any delay or error message.
+301 Redirect is a server response that tells browsers and search engines a webpage has moved to a new location permanently.
+When a user or search engine bot requests the old URL, the server responds with the 301 status code and the new URL.
+This automatic rerouting ensures visitors land on the correct page without seeing an error or broken link.
+For website owners, it’s a critical tool for preserving search rankings and traffic during updates, redesigns, or domain changes.

 How 301 Redirect Works?